MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 5. On the **Basics** page, enter a name and description for the profile, then choose **Next**.

-6. On the **Configuration settings** page, expand each group of settings, and configure the settings you want to manage with this profile.
-To learn more about a setting, expand its information dialog and select the *Learn more* link to view the settings CSP information in the on-line documentation.
+6. On the **Configuration settings** page, select the settings you want to manage with this profile.
+To learn more about a setting, expand its information dialog and select the *Learn more* link to view the CSP information for the setting in the on-line documentation.

    When your done configuring settings, select **Next**.